-Enterprise Architect has a powerful and flexible documentation generator that can produce DOCX and RTF Word Processor files, PDF documents and HTML reports.
+Enterprise Architect's documentation generator can produce DOCX and RTF Word Processor files, PDF documents and HTML reports.
 Maintenance Items such as Issues, Defects and Decisions and more stored in the repository can be conveniently generated and included in documentation.
 The Maintenance Items can be included under the elements they apply to, including high level Packages and low level elements.
 A sophisticated template facility exists that provides a range of in-built templates and allows the user to create their own, defining styles, images and a wide range of other formatting options.